 The U.S. Bureau of Labor and Statistics (BLS) reports that hand injuries are the second most work-related injury, resulting in over a million emergency room visits in a year.
-Hand injuries can range from simple to very serious, taking its toll not only on a workers’ well-being but also on the company’s reputation.
+Hand injuries can range from simple to very serious, taking their toll on workers’ well-being and the company’s reputation.

 1. Lacerations (63%)

-Skin cuts or lacerations have the highest occurrence of traumatic hand injuries in the workplace due to the use of cutting tools such as knives, razors and power tools.
-The damage due from a laceration can range from a simple skin cut to more serious injuries such as severed nerves, tendons and even limbs.
+Skin cuts or lacerations have the highest occurrence of traumatic hand injuries in the workplace due to cutting tools such as knives, razors, and power tools.
+The damage due from a laceration can range from a simple skin cut to more severe injuries such as severed nerves, tendons, and even limbs.

 2. Crush Injuries (13%)